Sunnydayz77/NutriMate/README.md

 -Nutritionix API
 -flexbox
--responsive and scalable to mac, tablet, and mobile -event listener for click event as well as enter key event -Unsplash for images
+-responsive and scalable to mac, tablet, and mobile -hover ability over links
+-event listener for click event as well as enter key event when searching for nutritional info -nutritional info reloads when searching for a new item without having to reload the page -Unsplash for images

 Approaches taken: